Time & Date

 Thursday, July 11, 2019, 6:30 pm

 WBUR CitySpace 890 Commonwealth Avenue Boston, MA 02215Open in Google Maps

-Join senior reporter Bruce Gellerman for a conversation with Darrell Jones who was wrongfully convicted of murdering a Brockton man in 1985 and sentenced to life in prison without the possibility of parole.
+Senior reporter Bruce Gellerman moderates a conversation with Darrell Jones who was wrongfully convicted of murdering a Brockton man in 1985 and sentenced to life in prison without the possibility of parole.
 In 2017, his conviction was overturned in part because of evidence uncovered in a WBUR investigation which found racial bias among some members of the original jury.

 It was also discovered that a detective in the investigation lied at both the original trial, the 2017 hearing and Brockton’s police department deliberately tampered with a key piece of evidence.
 Jones served 32 years in Massachusetts prisons and was retried in May 2019 by the Plymouth County District Attorney.
 After a two day trial, the jury deliberated for two hours and found Jones not guilty.

-Gellerman and Jones will be joined by Lisa Kavanaugh, director of the Committee for Public Counsel Services Innocence Program, who led the effort to get Jones a new trial and was a member of his defense team and Paul Rudof, lead defense attorney for Jones’s case.
+Gellerman and Jones are joined by Lisa Kavanaugh, director of the Committee for Public Counsel Services Innocence Program, who led the effort to get Jones a new trial and was a member of his defense team and Paul Rudof, lead defense attorney for Jones’s case.